-Prerequisite: B or better in Algebra II in Depth; and Teacher Recommendation; B or better in College Algebra and teacher recommendation.
+Prerequisite: B or better in Algebra II in Depth; and teacher recommendation; B or better in Algebra III and teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Math.

-#246 Algebra Extended:
+#248 Algebra Extended:

 This course is intended to extend students' knowledge and skills in Algebra I as well as to introduce them to the foundations of Algebra II.
-In this class students will review and deepen their knowledge in the areas of linear equations and inequalities, exponential and quadratic functions, systems of equations, and analyzing functions.
+In this class students will review and deepen their knowledge in the areas of linear equations, exponential and quadratic functions, systems of equations, and analyzing functions.
 This course will regularly employ differentiated instruction and will meet students where they are in order to grow their math ability and confidence.

 Prerequisite: Grade 11-12 students, completion of Algebra I, and teacher recommendation.
-Duration: Full Year.
-Credit: 1.0 Math.
+Duration: Semester Credit: 0.5 Math.